Using Social Media to Enhance Your Job Search (Guest Blog)

 Update Your CV

 Both Facebook and LinkedIn will give you the opportunities to upload your CV to the site, making it easy for your employer to access it when they want to refer to it.
 Ensure that this CV is up to date and is consistent with the language and format of your social media profiles.
 This goes back to the point of personalised branding.
-Website services, such as Revieweal, can take your existing resumes and CVs and turn them into high0quality documents, ideal if you don’t consider yourself a keen writer.
+Website services, such as Revieweal, can take your existing resumes and CVs and turn them into high quality documents, ideal if you don’t consider yourself a keen writer.

 Author bio: